It was not mine, that hand that rocked the cradle,

 To be a mother and a loving wife.

-The one whose face, now lined of joy and tears,
+The one whose face, now lined of joys and tears,

 Fond heart replete with love and kindness fair

-That so stood steadfast ‘midst life’s endless fears,
+That so stood steadfast ‘midst life’s timeless fears,

 Soft clad in courage yet beyond compare.